Swastika: Spread to eastern Asia

-Sami

-An object very much like a hammer or a double axe is depicted among the magical symbols on the drums of Sami noaidi, used in their religious ceremonies before Christianity was established.
-The name of the Sami thunder god was Horagalles, thought to derive from "Old Man Thor" (Þórr karl).
-Sometimes on the drums, a male figure with a hammer-like object in either hand is shown, and sometimes it is more like a cross with crooked ends, or a swastika.
+Many Chinese religions make use of swastika symbols, including Guiyidao and Shanrendao.
+The Red Swastika Society, formed in China in 1922 as the philanthropic branch of Guiyidao, became the largest supplier of emergency relief in China during World War II, in the same manner as the Red Cross in the rest of the world.
+The Red Swastika Society abandoned mainland China in 1954, settling first in Hong Kong then in Taiwan.
+They continue to use the red swastika as their symbol.

+The Falun Gong qigong movement, founded in China in the early 1990s, uses a symbol that features a large swastika surrounded by four smaller (and rounded) ones, interspersed with yin-and-yang symbols.

-Southern Europe
+Classical Europe

-Greco-Roman antiquity

 Ancient Greek architectural, clothing and coin designs are replete with single or interlinking swastika motifs.
 There are also gold plate fibulae from the 8th century BCE decorated with an engraved swastika.
 Related symbols in classical Western architecture include the cross, the three-legged triskele or triskelion and the rounded lauburu.
 The swastika symbol is also known in these contexts by a number of names, especially gammadion, or rather the tetra-gammadion.
 The name gammadion comes from its being seen as being made up of four Greek gamma (Γ) letters.
 Ancient Greek architectural designs are replete with the interlinking symbol.

 In Greco-Roman art and architecture, and in Romanesque and Gothic art in the West, isolated swastikas are relatively rare, and the swastika is more commonly found as a repeated element in a border or tessellation.
-The swastika often represented perpetual motion, reflecting the design of a rotating windmill or watermill.
+Swastikas often represented perpetual motion, reflecting the design of a rotating windmill or watermill.
 A meander of connected swastikas makes up the large band that surrounds the Augustan Ara Pacis.

 A design of interlocking swastikas is one of several tessellations on the floor of the cathedral of Amiens, France.
 A border of linked swastikas was a common Roman architectural motif, and can be seen in more recent buildings as a neoclassical element.
 A swastika border is one form of meander, and the individual swastikas in such a border are sometimes called Greek keys.
 There have also been swastikas found on the floors of Pompeii.

-Illyrians

-The swastika was widespread among the Illyrians, symbolising the Sun.
-The Sun cult was the main Illyrian cult; the Sun was represented by a swastika in clockwise motion, and it stood for the movement of the Sun.
+Swastikas were widespread among the Illyrians, symbolising the Sun and the fire.
+The Sun cult was the main Illyrian cult; a swastika in clockwise motion is interpreted in particular as a representation of the movement of the Sun.

+The swastika has been preserved by the Albanians since Illyrian times as a pagan symbol commonly found in a variety of contexts of Albanian folk art, including traditional tattooing, grave art, jewellery, clothes, and house carvings.
+The swastika (kryqi grepç or kryqi i thyer, "hooked cross") and other crosses in Albanian tradition represent the Sun (Dielli) and the fire (zjarri, evidently called with the theonym Enji).
+In Albanian paganism fire is regarded as the offspring of the Sun and fire calendar rituals are practiced in order to give strength to the Sun and to ward off evil.

 Medieval and early modern Europe

-Swastika shapes have been found on numerous artefacts from Iron Age Europe.